jamesrdartt/ClearPath_Feedback/docs/UserResearch.md

   The team should prioritize implementing an anonymous feedback feature and an idea upvoting system to enhance transparency and student engagement.

 Obversation 3 (Kevin Walker):
-- Observation Statement:
+- Observation Statement: Main complaint from students and employees is feedback is usually ignored.
+Main complaint from professors and managers is feedback is usually too vague to act upon.
-- Supporting Data:
+- Supporting Data: Responses to Question 3a Question 3b.
-- Team Action (if any):
+- Team Action (if any): Make an anonymous feature.

 Observation 4 (Rafael Lacerda):
 - Observation Statement: Feedback is usually hard to find, leading to nothing being resulted from said feedback.